Fixitfetish/fpga_potpourri/VHDL/dspcore2/doc/complex_mult1add1.md

  * `Result IM = COim + Xim*Yre = CIim + Xre*Yim + Xim*Yre + Zim`

 Features
+* Chaining and summation of N products is possible.
 * The minimum latency is 2+2*N cycles.
 * X input (27-bit) can have higher resolution then Y input (18-bit DSP48E2, 24-bit DSP58).
 * An additional Z summand input is supported.